-They found that half the species studied were active in the early morning, while others only in the evening and night.
-So, research what species of hermit crab live in the area you’re visiting ahead of time.
+They found that half the species studied were active in the early morning, while others were only active in the evening and night.
+So, research what species of hermit crab live in the area you’re visiting.

 Where To Look

-Rock pools are safe havens for many critters during low tide, so hermit crabs can be found in and around these pools.
+Rock pools are safe havens for many critters during low tide, meaning that hermit crabs can be found in and around these pools.
 Any rocky surfaces will be favored because:

-- It’s easy for the hermit crabs to climb rocky surfaces.
+- It’s easy for hermit crabs to climb rocky surfaces.

-- There are many places hermit crabs can quickly seek shelter in.
+- There are many places where hermit crabs can quickly seek shelter.